microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/README.md

 2. Subscription Key

-    Click on the Publish App link from the LUIS application dashboard.
-Once your app is published, copy the subscription key from the app endpoint url on the Publish App page.
+    Once your app is published, copy the subscription key from the application resources on the Publish App page.

     ![Programmatic API Key](csharp/images/prereqs-apikey.png)